GOKULRAM-K/AgriCompatNet----A-Fusion-Driven-XAI-Framework-for-Crop-Compatibility-Modeling-and-Intercropping/README.md

-## This work is the main part of a Research Work done by Gokul Ram K and Dr. Vignesh
+## This work is the main part of a Research Work done by Gokul Ram K, Dr. U. Vignesh, and Dr. Geetha S
 # Abstract:
 Sustainable agriculture increasingly depends on intelligent systems capable of modeling complex inter-crop relationships under dynamic environmental conditions.
 This study